LincsConnect Hour

 Keep your eyes open for the #LincsArtCraftHour.
 Click on the picture to go to the blog

 I had a question for the Artists who join us and those of you who will be looking to see what masterpieces and bargains are on offer: Which hashtag would you prefer?
 Are you happy with #LincsArtCraftHour or do you think it would be better as #LincsArtCraft hour?
 The latter is shorter and more general as it can be used at any time while the original idea is very specific to the Monday lunchtime hour.
-Jointly you chose #LincsArtCraftHour so that is what we have been using for the last two years.
+Jointly you chose #LincsArtCraftHour so that is what we used.

 Guest Blogs